FinTech

 According to Fobes, the market capitalization of companies that have adopted APIs has grown by more than 12% compared to those that have not adopted APIs.

 The examples of open banking influencing various sectors are numerous and ever-growing, and so are its accolades.
+From a personal finance dashboard navigation to streamlined loan applications and innovative payment solutions, open banking is transforming the financial landscape.
 These indicators underscore the expanding influence of open banking and the critical role of APIs.

 Open banking API performance